 Here is how to do that:

 - Ask the manager’s name beforehand by browsing the website of the company or calling them directly and confirming it.
-Avoid writing general salutations such as “Dear Sir/Madam” or “to whom it may concern.”
+Avoid cover letter writing service general salutations such as “Dear Sir/Madam” or “to whom it may concern.”
 State the name and address to a hiring person directly;

 - Don’t worry if you were told the wrong name because it doesn’t matter.
 You will already have a huge bonus in the crowd of other candidates just because you know how to address your internship cover letter properly.